 Which NFL Mock Draft Simulator is the Best?

 The answer to that question really depends on what you’re looking for.
-If cool graphics and easy-to-use interface is your biggest concern, then I’d recommend one of PFF or ProFootballNetwork’s simulator.
-But if you’re really just doing this to prove to the world that your drafting skills are better than theirs, First-Pick.com is the simulator for you.
+If excellent graphics and an easy-to-use interface are your biggest concern, I’d recommend one of PFF or ProFootballNetwork’s simulators.
+But if you’re just doing this to prove that your drafting skills are better than theirs, First-Pick.com is the simulator for you.

-My recommendation is you give each of them a shot go from there.
+I recommend you give each of them a shot and go from there.
 It is drafting season, after all.
-So the more mock drafts you do now, the better prepared you’ll be when it comes time to discuss with your buddies who your team should take in the upcoming NFL draft.
+So, the more mock drafts you do now, the better prepared you’ll be when it comes time to discuss with your buddies who your team should take in the upcoming NFL draft.